Safeguarding Policy Statement & Procedures

 Concerns:

-Anyone who is concerned about a young member’s or participant’s welfare, either outside or within the Club, should inform the Club Welfare Officers immediately, in strict confidence.
+Anyone who is concerned about a young member’s or adult at risk’s welfare, either outside or within the Club, should inform the Club Welfare Officers immediately, in strict confidence.
 The Club Welfare Officers will follow the OYC Reporting Procedures.
 In an emergency please contact one of the numbers below.

 The OYC’s Club Welfare Officers: